-This demonstrator will be based on the website ‘Closer to Van Eyck – Rediscovering the Ghent Altarpiece’ which presents the Ghent Altarpiece (1432) in visual light macrophotography, infrared macrophotography, infrared reflectography and X-radiography (closertovaneyck.kikirpa.be).
+This demonstrator is based on the website ‘Closer to Van Eyck – Rediscovering the Ghent Altarpiece’ which presents the Ghent Altarpiece (1432) in visual light macrophotography, infrared macrophotography, infrared reflectography and X-radiography (closertovaneyck.kikirpa.be).
 In total, the website contains more than 100 billion pixels of image data, hence processing and presenting such a huge amount of data posed significant challenges.
 This allows for very thorough studying of the work of art, but during a lesson it might prove difficult to quickly navigate the website.
 Thus, in the framework of Europeana Space, a demonstrator was developed to facilitate the use of the digital resources of the webiste in an educational context.